-- 85. Dividend pushers and stoppers should also operate in a way that does not hinder recapitalisation (see part C.) - III.
-Substitution of payment of interest or dividend by a payment in the form of an instrument referred to in Article 57(a): Alternative Coupon Satisfaction Mechanisms (ACSM) - 86.This sub-section refers to Alternative Coupon Satisfaction Mechanisms (ACSM) or similar mechanisms which oblige the issuer to substitute the payment of interest or dividend with payment in the form of an instrument referred to in Article 57(a). - 87.Because of tax reasons, some instruments already issued contain ACSM (or a similar structure) whereby deferred payments are not cancelled but must be settled at a pre-specified future trigger point through the issue of preferred or common shares. - 88.ACSM come in a variety of different structures whose impact upon the institution's financial resources differ according to the details of their structure and the type of deferral they entail.
-Structures that imply non-cash settlements in the form of equity capital are, in their economic substance, a dilution of the share capital of the existing shareholders.
-The total risk bearing capital is not increased by the issue of new shares.
+- III.
+Substitution of payment of interest or dividend by a payment in the form of an instrument referred to in Article 57(a): Alternative Coupon Satisfaction Mechanisms (ACSM) - 86.
+This subsection refers to Alternative Coupon Satisfaction Mechanisms (ACSM) or similar mechanisms which oblige the issuer to substitute the payment of interest or dividend by a payment in the form of an instrument referred to in Article 57(a). - 87.Because of tax reasons, some instruments already issued contain ACSM (or a similar structure) whereby deferred payments are not cancelled but must be settled at a pre-specified future trigger point through the issuance of preferred or common shares. - 88.ACSM come in a variety of different structures whose impact upon the institution's financial resources differ according to the details of their structure and the type of deferral they entail.
+Structures that imply non-cash settlements in form of equity capital are, in their economic substance, a dilution of the share capital of the existing shareholders.
+The total risk bearing capital is not increased by the issuance of new shares.
 The consequences of using the ACSM can therefore be considered neutral.
-They may, however, give rise to some prudential concerns particularly if for instance the institution is not able to issue shares in time to settle the deferred coupons in kind.
-For instance, the deferred coupon can accumulate in the absence of settlement with shares (e.g. the issuer has not found investors in the market) and therefore the deferred coupons will not serve to cover losses on a going concern basis. - 89.Moreover, a sufficient amount of shares must be issued and sold to pay the full cash amount of the deferred coupon.
+They may, however, give rise to some prudential concerns notably if for instance the institution is not able to issue shares in time to settle the deferred coupons in kind.
+For instance, the deferred coupon can accumulate in the absence of settlement with shares (e.g. the issuer has not found investors in the market) and therefore the deferred coupons will not serve to cover losses on a going concern basis. - 89.
+Moreover, a sufficient amount of shares must be issued and sold to pay the full cash amount of the deferred coupon.
 There is a potential dilution effect that may create additional difficulties, even if this risk is limited to the amount of the coupon, in an emergency situation, notably if the issuer must be recapitalized. - 90.
-Therefore an ACSM is only acceptable if it achieves the same economic result as cancellation of the coupon (i.e. there is no decrease in capital) and when the issuer has full discretion over the payment of the coupons or dividends at all times.
-To meet this condition, the deferred coupons should be satisfied without delay by using newly issued instruments, referred to in Article 57(a), that have an aggregate fair value as a maximum equal to the amount for the coupon/dividend.
+Therefore an ACSM is only acceptable if it achieves the same economic result as a cancellation of the coupon (i.e. there is no decrease in capital) and when the issuer has full discretion over the payment of the coupons or dividends at all times.
+To meet this condition, the deferred coupons should be satisfied without delay using newly issued instruments, referred to in Article 57(a) that have an aggregate fair value as a maximum equal to the amount for the coupon/dividend.
 For this purpose, the issuer must already have authorised but un-issued instruments.
-The obligation of the institution is limited to the issue of those instruments but the institution must not be committed to finding new investors for these instruments.
-The instruments may be, afterwards, sold in the market by the hybrids holders but if the sale proceeds are less than the coupon, the issuer must not be obliged to
+The obligation of the institution is limited to the issue of those instruments but the institution must not be committed to find new investors for these instruments.
+The instruments may be, afterwards, sold in the market by the hybrids holders but if the sales proceeds are less than the coupon, the issuer must not be obliged to issue further new instruments to cover the loss incurred by the hybrid holder.

-- issue further new instruments to cover the losses incurred by the hybrid holders. - 91.If circumstances arise preventing the ACSM from working as originally envisaged the payment of the coupon or dividend shall be cancelled. - 92.
-The ACSM should also operate in a way that does not hinder recapitalization of the issuer (see Part C.).
-The issuer or the competent authority shall be able to cancel the use of the ACSM when necessary, notably when the mechanism for loss absorbency, as described in Part C., is triggered.
+- 91.If circumstances arise preventing the ACSM to work as originally envisaged the payment of coupon or dividend shall be cancelled. - 92.
+The ACSM should also operate in a way that does not hinder recapitalization of the issuer (see part C.).
+The issuer or the competent authority shall be able to cancel the use of ACSM when necessary, notably when the mechanism of loss absorbency, as described in part C., is triggered.